Daemach/cbdebugger/readme.md

 ## WireBox Object Creation Profiling

 There will be cases where you need to test the performance of the creation of certain objects in WireBox.
-YOu can do so by activating the `profileWireBoxObjectCreation` setting in the `requestTracker`.
+You can do so by activating the `profileWireBoxObjectCreation` setting in the `requestTracker`.
 Once enabled, you will see the profiling of all objects created by WireBox in the debug timers.

 ## Profiling Interceptions